Headless Commerce: How to Create Unique User Experiences with Your Ecommerce Platform

-Once you have the system setup, a headless solution is easily replicable across the board, optimised for international SEO and connected to the overall data orchestration infrastructure.
+Once you have the system setup, a headless solution is easily replicable across the board, optimized for international search engine optimization and connected to the overall data orchestration infrastructure.

 Customer acquisition costs are rising for a number of businesses due to an increase in paid advertising.

 Headless is an effective way of reducing these costs, because your brand can use a content- or experience-led strategy to draw in organic traffic instead of relying on paid advertising.